libsdl-org/SDL/docs/README-ios.md

 as this allows different iOS devices to have different pixel densities (Retina versus non-Retina screens, etc.) without apps caring too much.

-By default SDL will not use the full pixel density of the screen on Retina/high-dpi capable devices.
-Use the SDL_WINDOW_ALLOW_HIGHDPI flag when creating your window to enable high-dpi support.
+SDL_GetWindowSize() and mouse coordinates are in screen coordinates rather than pixels, but the window will have a much greater pixel density when the device supports it, and the SDL_GetWindowSizeInPixels() can be called to determine the size in pixels of the drawable screen framebuffer.

-When high-dpi support is enabled, SDL_GetWindowSize() and display mode sizes will still be in "screen coordinates" rather than pixels, but the window will have a much greater pixel density when the device supports it, and the SDL_GetWindowSizeInPixels() or SDL_GetRendererOutputSize() functions (depending on whether the SDL_Render API is used) can be queried to determine the size in pixels of the drawable screen framebuffer.
+The SDL 2D rendering API will automatically handle this for you, by default providing a rendering area in screen coordinates, and you can call SDL_SetRenderLogicalPresentation() to gain access to the higher density resolution.

 Some OpenGL ES functions such as glViewport expect sizes in pixels rather than sizes in screen coordinates.
 When doing 2D rendering with OpenGL ES, an